Editorially checkedVisible ownership, review date and official-source context for this page.

 Visible Ownership And Review

-Pages should show who wrote them, who reviewed them, what source footing they rely on and what kind of case still needs a stronger formal route.
+Pages should show who wrote them, who reviewed them, which official sources they rely on and what kind of case still needs a stronger formal route.

 Sam Jones